eugeniop/itinerariumlatinum/public/posts/basics.md

 | 4th            | -us (mostly masculine) | *manus* (hand), *fructus*        |
 | 5th            | -ēs (feminine)         | *rēs* (thing), *diēs* (day)      |

 Why all this complexity?
 Here's my own theory: languages evolve along with the communities that use them.
 Commerce, integration, conquest, practical need, education level, intermingling of different people were among the forces that shaped languages.
-In modern Spanish, we say *resetear* meaning *to reset*.
-Which is common in software development communities.
-Latin itself derives from another ancestral language which was even *more* complex.
-For example it had 3 *numbers*: single, dual and multiple.
-Latin retained single and multiple.
+In modern Spanish, we say *resetear* meaning *to reset*, which is common in software development communities.
+Latin itself derives from another ancestral language (called _*Proto Indo European*_ by people who study languages), which was even *more* complex.
+It had 8(!) *cases*, and 3 *numbers*: single, dual and multiple.
+Latin retained 6 cases, and 2 numbers.

-As an example, the *locative* case present in *proto indo european*, disapeared almost completely, except for names of cities, small islands and a handful of words.
+As an example, the *locative* case present in PIE, dissappeared almost completely, except for names of cities, small islands and a handful of words.
 Latin often uses prepositions + ablative for place (e.g., _in urbe_ = in the city).

 | **Latin (Locative)** | **Root Noun**       | **Translation**     |
 | -------------------- | ------------------- | ------------------- |